Financial Tools

 Development Law

-The new Development Law emphasizes on the strengthening of small and medium-sized enterprises, the creation of innovative, extroverted and sustainable enterprises and the subsidizing of very small and small enterprises.
+The Development Law emphasizes strengthening small and medium-sized enterprises (SMEs) and startups, the creation of innovative, outward-looking, and sustainable businesses, and the provision of grants to very small and small enterprises.

 PK CONSULTING GROUP

-– The Sectoral Programs (Competitiveness, Human Resources and Social Cohesion, Digital Transformation, Environment and Climate Change, Transport, Civil Protection, Just Development Transition, Technical Assistance and Beneficiary Support, Fisheries, Beneficiary Support, Fisheries, Health) country
+The Sectoral Programs (Competitiveness, Human Resources and Social Cohesion, Digital Transformation, Environment and Climate Change, Transport, Civil Protection, Just Development Transition, Technical Assistance and Beneficiary Support, Fisheries, Aquaculture, and the Sea) focus on one or more sectors and are implemented nationwide.

-– The Regional Programs ( Eastern Macedonia Thrace, Central Macedonia, Western Macedonia, Ionian Islands, Epirus, Thessaly, Central Greece, Attica, Western Greece, Peloponnese, North Aegean, Crete, South Aegean) one for each of the Greek Regions, include actions of regional scope.
+The Regional Programs (Eastern Macedonia and Thrace, Central Macedonia, Western Macedonia, Ionian Islands, Epirus, Thessaly, Central Greece, Attica, Western Greece, Peloponnese, Northern Aegean, Crete, Southern Aegean) correspond to each of the Greek Regions and include regionally targeted actions.

-– In the framework of the period 2021-2027, 5 Territorial Cooperation Programs are being implemented – Interreg (Greece – Albania, Greece – Bulgaria, Greece – Cyprus, Greece – Italy, Greece – North Macedonia)
+During the 2021-2027 period, 5 Territorial Cooperation Programs – Interreg are being implemented (Greece – Albania, Greece – Bulgaria, Greece – Cyprus, Greece – Italy, Greece – North Macedonia).

 PK CONSULTING GROUP